evmcnb/quartz/content/Full/Asthma in Children.md

 ### Step down

-Discharge is considered when the patient is stable on four hourly inhalers.
+Discharge is considered when the patient is stable on four hourly inhalers and PEF should be >75% of best or predicted.
 First 4 puffs 6 hourly, then 2 puffs.
 - Continue oral pred started in hospital for 3-5 days
 - Add on a regular ICS
 - Optimize home environment